container-storage-interface/spec/spec.md

   // This field is OPTIONAL.
 Refer to the `Secrets Requirements`
   // section on how to use this field. map<string, string> secrets = 3 [(csi_secret) = true];

+  // Indicates SP MUST make the volume inacessible to the node or nodes
+  // it is being unpublished from.
+Any attempt to read or write data
+  // to a volume from a node that has been fenced MUST NOT succeed,
+  // even if the volume remains staged and/or published on the node.
+  // CO MUST NOT set this field to true unless SP has the
+  // UNPUBLISH_FENCE controller capability.
+  // The SP MAY make the volume inaccessible even when this field is
+  // false.
+  // This is an OPTIONAL field.
+  bool fence = 4;
 }

 message ControllerUnpublishVolumeResponse {